trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

 AFL++ supports fuzzing on multiple cores.
 This has two advantages:

 * More executions per second.
 This typically scales linearly with the amount of physical cores available.
 * Asymmetrical fuzzing, which means we start multiple fuzzing jobs that are slightly different.
-For instance, one job might use AddressSanitizer, and the others don’t.
+For instance, one job might use AddressSanitizer, and the others don't.
 That way, only one job is impacted by the performance penalty induced by AddressSanitizer.
 Interesting test cases found by the non-sanitized jobs are still executed using ASan when they are discovered to have the chance of detecting memory corruption bugs.
 Typically, you only have a single ASan job.

 To manage multiple jobs, we use the job control of bash.
 Make sure to use bash or a compatible shell.
 First, we have to start a main fuzzing instance.
 We log to a file instead of standard output because following multiple outputs is inefficient.
 Make sure that the directory `state/` does not exist.